rewasa/codebuff/backend/knowledge.md

 1. **Diff Blocks Generation**: Implemented in `generate-diffs-prompt.ts`.
 2. **Diff via Expansion**: Implemented in `generate-diffs-via-expansion.ts`.

+## Patch Generation and Refinement

+The backend includes a sophisticated patch generation and refinement process, implemented in `generate-patch.ts`.
+Key aspects of this process include:

+1. Initial patch generation based on old and new content.
+2. A refinement step using a language model (GPT-4) to improve patch accuracy.
+3. When refining patches or reviewing changes, provide as much context as possible to the assistant.
+This includes:
+   - The original content
+   - The new content
+   - The generated patch
+   - The result of applying the patch

+Providing comprehensive context during refinement processes helps ensure more accurate and reliable results.

 ### Using Bun for Testing

 This project uses Bun for testing instead of Jest.
 When writing tests, keep the following in mind: